 - Certain streets such as Smull and Forest Avenue, among others, would be safer with all-way stop signs.
 We will advocate for better safety by promoting additional stop signs at high volume intersections as well as additional crosswalks where their absence coincides with unsafe road crossings.

 - Renters in Caldwell have had increasingly harder times finding parking places.
 We will work with landlords and the Caldwell Police to ensure that renters have adequate space to park their vehicles.

 - Business owners should not have to worry about being ticketed for parking over 3 hours in municipal lots closest to their businesses.
 We will support permits for business owners to park in the lots that are most convenient for their work day.

 2. At the 11/22/2016 Borough Council meeting, Councilman Capazzoli claimed that two of the fire hydrants involved in the Orchard Square fire of November 4th did not have enough pressure because the other teams did not know that they were on the same loop and inadvertently caused a decrease in water pressure.
-At the same meeting, the Borough attorney stated that one there may have been a lack of communication regarding hydrant infrastructure among the responding communities.
+At the same meeting, the Borough attorney stated that there may have been a lack of communication regarding hydrant infrastructure among the responding communities.
+Near the end of the meeting, the Caldwell Volunteer Fire Department Chief stated, “What happened is more than one engine tied into the same line in response and that’s what drove the pressure down.”
 Caldwell Borough Council Meeting, 11/22/2016

-In addition to these three main planks, we support the following additional ideas to help improve life in Caldwell:
+In addition to these three main planks, there are additional ways to help improve life in Caldwell:

 -The creation of an official Welcoming Committee at the Council level that hosts, along with West Caldwell, a “Newcomers Open House” to greet new residents and families who choose to live in our Borough and provides a chance to meet local community leaders and organizations.